Skip to main content

 PGY1 Community-Based Pharmacy Residency Program, Chapel Hill and Asheville, NC

-Residents will also work to develop collaboration with area providers and develop innovative clinical services for patients who are prescribed complex therapies.
-Residents will explore the development and evaluation of clinical services through completion of a business plan.
-The pharmacy resident will have an abundance of teaching opportunities.
-The residency program graduates will be leaders in the pharmacy community and will have an active role in advancing community pharmacy practice.
+Community-based pharmacy residents will have a direct influence on patient outcomes through participation in patient-centered care, immunization services, health and wellness, and medication therapy management.
+Residents will develop collaboration with area providers and develop innovative clinical services for patients who are prescribed complex therapies.
+Residents will explore the development and evaluation of clinical services through completion of a research project and business plan.
+The resident will have an abundance of teaching opportunities.
+The program will prepare the resident to be an innovative clinical practitioner who can be a leader in the profession.
+The resident will have the skills, confidence, and experience to create change and advance patient care services in community-based (outpatient) settings.

 Residency Activities